-John has been listed in Intellectual Asset Management's Patent 1000 rankings of the world’s leading patent lawyers every year since 2017, which notes that he is a “master of contentious matters” and “has a spotless reputation in inter partes reviews”; and that he “is competitive by nature and has a desire to win that pushes him through tough challenges; however, he is far from obstinate and works well with others to get the best results.”
-John also is listed in the 2023 edition of The Best Lawyers in America for patent litigation, which identifies the top 5.3% of lawyers in the nation, based on exhaustive peer-reviewed surveys.
+John has been listed in Intellectual Asset Management's Patent 1000 rankings of the world’s leading patent lawyers every year since 2017; IAM notes that he is a “master of contentious matters” and “has a spotless reputation in inter partes reviews,” and that he “is competitive by nature and has a desire to win that pushes him through tough challenges; however, he is far from obstinate and works well with others to get the best results.”
+John is also listed in the 2023 edition of The Best Lawyers in America for patent litigation, which identifies the top 5.3% of lawyers in the nation, based on exhaustive peer-reviewed surveys.